SuperOfficeDocs/superoffice-docs/docs/onsite-setup/upgrade/upgrade-to-8-1.md

 5. Start Web client to verify it runs correct.
 Go to Settings and Maintenance and set the new preference **System - Base URL for Web client**.

-6. Edit config file found in the Service root folder and point nsEndPoint to the **new Web clients services URL**.
+6. Edit config file found in the Service root folder and point nsEndPoint to the **new Web client services URL**.

 7. Run **Upgrade.exe** (as administrator) located in *Service programfolder\\bin*.
-The upgrade.exe will among other updates also update the config file found in the Service program folder with the new Services endpoint, **Services84**.
+The upgrade.exe will among other also update the config file found in the Service program folder with the new Services endpoint, **Services84**.

 ## Upgrade to 8.1 when using the old Sales domain